World Class Research Facilities

 - Spud is a generic system for defining, writing and processing options files for scientific computer models.

 - V-GeST is a suite of Virtual Geoscience Simulation Tools for modelling discontinuous systems, i.e. particulate, granular, blocky, layered, fracturing and fragmenting systems.

 As well as access to high-performance systems within each research group, the department has wide access to 3 supercomputers housed in the ICT data centre as part of the HPC service.
 These systems provide a substantial computing capacity to researchers at the college.
 This accelerates current projects which use HPC as a major tool.
 In addition, researchers who are currently constrained to desktop computing resources are able to expand the scope of their research by using the facilities.

-More information about HPC resources for research can be found here.
+Click for more information about HPC resources for research.

 ESE Computing Labs

-ESE has a number of computing labs available for use by students.
-All machines have 17" monitors unless stated otherwise.
+ESE has a number of computing labs available for use by students in the following rooms in the Royal School of Mines.
+All machines have 21" monitors unless stated otherwise.